Code-Institute-Submissions/how-do-you-do/README.md

 ## First milestone project @CodeInstitute

-### Description to follow
-how-do-you-do was created with hope to help people to:
+### how-do-you-do was created with hope to help people to:

 > find more job opportunities